SarbajitNandy/TODO-application/README.md

 # TODO-application
-A simple TODO web app made by using React js library used to handle TODO's on priority basis.
+A simple TODO web app made by using React js library used to handle TODOs on priority basis.